wlads/reefpoints/source/posts/2014-10-30-motivation-vs-discipline.md

 motivation or are they successful because they've made a conscience decision they're going to wade through the muck to get what they want.

-Focus on being disciplined instead of motivated.
+Focus on being disciplined instead of waiting to be motivated.